-The deadline for submitting nomination forms is noon on Friday, February 12, 2021.
+The deadline to submit nominations for awards is Friday, February 11, 2022.
 Please send questions to Awards Committee, at firstname.lastname@example.org.

 The Charles Payton Award for Heritage Advocacy is presented to an individual or an organization involved in advocacy or positive social change for the heritage field.
 Examples of advocacy could include projects that have led to the advancement of funding for heritage projects, protections of heritage resources, public awareness for heritage, or using heritage platforms to affect positive change in community.

 The Exhibit Award is presented to an organization or individual for an innovative and impactful permanent, traveling, digital, outreach, or temporary display or exhibit of any size that uses historical collections as the educational source material.

 The Heritage Education Award is presented to an individual or an organization that has promoted heritage in King County through an educational program.
 Examples of educational programs could include the innovative incorporation of history into a new or existing school curriculum or through a project that involves students or the general public with the heritage community.

 The Long Term Project Award is presented to an organization for an innovative and impactful multi-year project.
 Examples of multi-year projects could include landmark restoration; ongoing or long-term projects such as a documentary, video, or oral history initiative; the development of a new organization; a large-scale exhibition, program, or initiative; or a similar resource-project designed to have a sustained, long-term impact on the heritage community of King County.